 The Department of Redevelopment uses its best efforts to encourage minority and women business enterprises with the maximum opportunity by way of including language in all CDBG funded Request for Proposals/Qualifications, Invitations to Bid, and legal advertisements.
-All contracts and Subrecipient Agreements include language for inclusion of participation of MBE & WBE.
+The Department of Redevelopment sets specific targets for minority-owned businesses' participation in the plan's projects.
+They may implement policies like preferential contracting or procurement to ensure that minority businesses are included and given fair opportunities as outlined in their procurement policy .All contracts and Sub recipient Agreements include language for inclusion of participation of MBE & WBE.